 Pumping your septic system is also needed to ensure your safety.
 If a septic system becomes overloaded or is never cleaned and pumped, it could result in illness and harmful toxins being released back into the water and sewage system of your home.
 Once returned to delicate places like your kitchen or bathroom, the toxins can result in unwanted illness, germs, and bacteria.
 This can also lead to pests, mold, foul odors, and other unwanted side effects as the result of unclean and un-pumped septic tank systems.
 Furthermore, septic systems that are not pumped can quickly become clogged, overflow, or cause damage to your lawn and surrounding areas, which can be hazardous and costly to clean up.
 Therefore, it’s recommended to stay on top of your septic pumping schedule to avoid potential safety hazards from disregarding the septic system.

 The biggest concern when it comes to pumping a septic tank is your overall health.
-When a septic tank is not regularly pumped, it could result in backlogs of bacteria-ridden water and debris that lingers in your home and water systems.
+When septic tank cleaning is neglected, it could result in backlogs of bacteria-ridden water and debris that lingers in your home and water systems.
 To avoid this, pumping your septic system ensures that all of the waste and debris is thoroughly cleared from the system and you’re left with clean and healthy water you can use.
 If septic systems are left un-pumped, they can easily spread germs and bacteria in ongoing usage of dirty or contaminated water.